gianmarco-aversano/gianmarco-aversano.github.io/_posts/2023-12-12-differential-privacy.md

 $$|\Delta w| = |\frac{\delta L(x)}{\delta w}|$$

 Unfortunately, this term is usually unbounded but it is actually not if we use gradient clipping.
-If we do, then our worst possible case (maximun value for $|\Delta w|$) is the clip value $C$.
+If we do, then our worst possible case (maximun value for $\Delta w$) is the clip value $C$.

 In the end, the value of the noise $z$ is: